 Even a spectacular, eye-catching exhibition stand design can make a dented impact if manned by a poorly dressed staff.
 How to dress for a trade show is a crucial aspect of your marketing presentation.
-As such your attire needs to match the appropriate industry, practicality and comfort.
+As such your attire needs to match the appropriate industry, practicality, and comfort.
 Coming ill-prepared for your trade show booth attire can spell lost opportunities, looking displaced, and downright uncomfortable.
 By paying attention to your dress code for any event, you can ensure that you’ve put your best foot forward to impress attendees.
 So here are some tips to consider when planning your trade show outfits.

 Consider your Industry

 Even though most trade shows don’t have an overt dress code.
 Most of them have unspoken rules with regard to what to wear to a trade show.
 Of course, this depends on the industry.
 For example, if you are attending a trade show for kid’s products than wearing a crisp suit is bound to be completely out of place.
-But the same is totally appropriate for a software or legal conference.
+But the same is totally appropriate for software or legal conference.
 So it’s wise to check the venue where your trade show booth will be displayed.

 Take Comfort into Consideration

-Trade shows are long, you will most likely to spend most of your time on your feet, informing attendees who come to your trade show booth.
+Trade shows are long, you will most likely spend most of your time on your feet, informing attendees who come to your trade show booth.
 So ensure that you wear clothes and shoes that will fit you while keeping you comfortable.
 Consider comfortable but professional outfits with plain colors for your trade show outfit ideas.

 What men should consider: For formal attire consider playing is safe.
 Go for a full suit or blazer paired with matching slacks, alongside a black or brown belt is appropriate.
-A buttoned down oxford shirt can also be commonly worn.
-Neck ties are optional, so if you do plan on wearing them consider if you would be comfortable in them for long hours.
+A buttoned-down oxford shirt can also be commonly worn.
+Neckties are optional, so if you do plan on wearing them consider if you would be comfortable in them for long hours.

-If a causal business outfit more likely to be worn at the trade show you are participating in, then you can gladly opt for polo shirts, dress shirts, or a sensible sweater.
+If a casual business outfit more likely to be worn at the trade show you are participating in, then you can gladly opt for polo shirts, dress shirts, or a sensible sweater.
 Pair that along with the appropriately colored khakis, corduroy pants or dress pants.
 Stay on the safe side and avoid wearing sneakers, floaters, jeans, or T-shirts.

 What women should consider: Similar guidelines apply to women, which is to be conservatively dressed.
-Pick a blazer with matching skirt or pants.
+Pick a blazer with a matching skirt or pants.
 Sweaters or blouses are also good selections to use.
 Furthermore, don’t compromise on comfort for style.
 If you’re going to wear high heels that pick one that is low and wide.
 Wearing pumps or flats is also a good option.
 Remember you are quite likely to spend a lot of time standing so pick trade show booth attire that is comfortable.

 At trade shows where casual wear is an option.
 Women have a wide range of options to mix and match.
 They can pick a collared shirt with a sweater alongside a plain skirt or khakis.
 Even dresses, blouses and polo shirts are acceptable.
 For footwear consider comfort since dress flats, boots or even sandals are considered as good options when considering how to dress for a trade show.